caltechlibrary/ames/README.md

 -   creator_search: Export a google sheet with the author lists of all publications associated with an author id.
 Requires -creator argument

+-   people_search: Search across the CaltechPEOPLE collection by division

 -   file_report: Records that have potential problems with the attached files

 -   status_report: Reports on any records with an incorrect status in feeds